Werekracken/tome-wkbeholder/readme.md

 - v1.0.1 Fixed and issue that caused bump attacks to error in conjunction with other addons.
 - v1.0.2 Fix Channel Mastery to correctly randomly use known masteries.
 Add sounds for Frost Laser and Lightning Laser.
 - v1.0.3 Make Beholder playable in Embers of Rage.
+- v1.0.4 Make all classes (except wilders) available to the Beholder race.
+Make beholders levitate by default instead of at stage 5 growth.
+Changed them from starting with 10 infravision to getting +2 infravision for each growth stage.